 Although Manchester Metropolitan offers courses in Crewe (at its Cheshire campus), its main facilities are in Manchester city centre, at the All Saints campus.
 Manchester Airport is 10 miles from MMU’s All Saints campus, and the journey takes less than 30 minutes by road - a black cab will set you back about £25.
 Alternatively, jump on a train.
 There’s a service from the airport to Oxford Road, a short walk from campus, or hop on a train to Piccadilly and get the 147 bus.

-All Saints campus in Manchester is a five-minute walk from Oxford Road Station.
+All Saints campus is a five-minute walk from Oxford Road Station.
 If you’re coming into Manchester Piccadilly, it’s a 10 to 15-minute walk or a very quick ride on the free 147 Oxford Road Link bus.
 From Manchester Victoria, get on the free Metro Shuttle bus service 2 (green) and get off at Chester Street.

 Manchester Metropolitan University is easily reached by road, being a short distance from the M56, M60 and M602.
 Follow the signs for Universities, or input the postcode M15 5JH into your sat nav.
 Just be warned that parking can be tricky and expensive when you get here, with limited on-street and multi-storey options.